ASPPIBRA-DAO/ASPPIBRA-DAO/ROADMAP.md

 - Registration for ambassadors and executive positions.
 - Implementation of the system (DAO).
 - Voting for executive positions and their alternates.
+- Publication of all members of executive positions and alternates.

 **4th Quarter:**